StoneT2000/trajectorytranslation/README.md

 pip install -e external/ManiSkill2
 ```

-Due to compatability issues, to benchmark on opendrawer (which uses ManiSkill 1), see setup details [here]()
+Due to some compatability issues, we are still cleaning up the code and setup details to benchmark on opendrawer (which uses ManiSkill 1).
+Check back for updates or watch this repo.

 ## Getting Started